So here I am sitting in the office of my business department counselor, discussing my degree path and time to completion.

 Here’s a message for our educators and employers in this country: You want to help our nations veterans?
 Maybe some of our training is actually more valuable than time spent in your classrooms.
 Maybe my entire military career, along with the 24 months I spent in training in addition to the seven years afterwards, should translate to more than 33 credit hours.

-Here’s a direct message (from the heart) to the American Council on Education: Fuck you guys.
+Here’s a direct message (from the heart) to the American Council on Education: Heck with you guys.
 Seriously.
 I don’t know if money is your motivation, or if you don’t think any military training is as strenuous as the college classroom, or if you simply don’t like the military.
-Whatever the case may be, your shit is broken and it needs to be fixed.
+Whatever the case may be, your stuff is broken and it needs to be fixed.
 I really hope someone from ACE actually reads this.

 For all the folks out there who believe that the purpose of college should be to prove to employers that you have the determination necessary to graduate: If the only purpose of college education is to prove that someone is capable of dedication, there are far cheaper methods that don’t take four years and thousands of dollars to accomplish that task.
 The Latin root of the word education is ‘duco’, which means to lead or guide — not jump through a hoop like a trained dolphin.